 Friendship & support spanning four centuries

-Marquis of Granby Lodge has been a lodge of freemasons since at least 1738 and almost certainly longer.
+Marquis of Granby Lodge has been a lodge of Freemasons since at least 1738 and almost certainly earlier than that.

 During that time our lodge has developed associations with other lodges within the province of Durham and beyond.

 One example has been with Palatine Lodge No.97 (originally the 'Sea Captain's Lodge').
 Our two lodges have been visiting each other since Palatine Lodge was consecrated in 1757.
 At that time there were only 12 lodges within the old boundaries of County Durham.
 Those boundaries still exist in the form of Masonic Provinces.
 In the case of Durham, the northern boundary is the Tyne, the southern boundary being the River Tees.

 Our visits of friendship and mutual support have spanned four centuries, true friendship indeed.

 These days, it takes only a twenty five minute car journey to visit one another, but for almost 150 years that journey involved horses and an overnight stay!
 Whether on horseback or by carriage this was a tiring journey over rough tracks that required planning and much more effort than today.